 The DEQ may conduct audits and inspections, take enforcement action, and assess penalties against a manufacturer, retailer, or recycler.
-In the 2013 calendar year, DEQ conducted 32 inspections of retailers across several Oklahoma counties.
-The DEQ also performed compliance assistance visits at two facilities in the state that accept electronic waste.
+In the 2014 calendar year, DEQ conducted 12 inspections of retailers across several Oklahoma counties.
+The DEQ also performed one compliance assistance visit at a recycling facility that accepts electronic waste per their certification requirements.

 The DEQ is also responsible for public education regarding collection and recovery of covered devices.
 To comply with this requirement, the DEQ maintains a website with all requirements including additional links and information regarding recovery.
 DEQ personnel also created an informational hand-out for local governments across the state to distribute to consumers.
-The DEQ and the Product Stewardship Institute ("PSI"), a non-profit organization devoted to reducing environmental impacts of consumer products, work closely together to address various electronics recycling issues within Oklahoma and across the nation.
+The DEQ and the Product Stewardship Institute ("PSI"), a non-profit organization devoted to reducing environmental impacts of consumer products, work closely together to address various electronics recycling issues within Oklahoma and accurately reflect the work DEQ and PSI are doing.